Directional-Shift Dirichlet ARMA Models for Compositional Time Series with Structural Break Intervention: Directional-Shift Intervention Model

 \subsection{Motivation and Overview}

-Consider a compositional time series experiencing a structural break at time $\ell$.
+Consider a compositional time series experiencing a structural break.
+Let $\ell$ denote the final pre-break time index, so the first post-break observation is $t = \ell + 1$.
 Before the break, the composition fluctuates around some baseline trajectory determined by trend, seasonality, and DARMA dynamics.
-After the break, the composition has shifted to a new equilibrium---some components have gained share while others have lost.
+After the break, the composition has shifted to a new equilibrium: some components have gained share while others have lost.